robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 suggest the integration of movement and space use in multilayer networks provides novel insight into the effects of habitat configuration on the formation of the social environment (He et al. 2019).

+## Conclusions

+something something blah blah.

+Silk et al. (2018) presented some key multilayer questions in animal behaviour research.
+While these questions represent an importanting starting point for multilayer networks, we present an additional set of questions relevant to the promise and problem of scale in mutlilayer
+networks:

+1)  How do social phenotypes across scales differently influence fitness?
+Are some social scales better predictors for different fitness metrics?

+2)  Why do individuals associate more strongly with certain conspecifics in some habitats?
+What, if any, is the role of movement in the context of habitat networks?

+3)